MNaveenNaidu/Machine-Learning/README.md

 # KNNClassifier

 This Repositiry consist of a KNN algoritm for a classification problem.
 The Challenge is always how to get best 'K' nearest neighbors.
-To achive it, i havve used the following techniques:-
+To achive it, i have used the following techniques:-
 1. Grid Search
 2. Elbow Plot.
 3. Loop through different values of 'K' and model them to get the accuracy(Consumes time.)